 - Any dispute in relation to the calculation of any Fees due to us (“Fee Dispute“), shall be referred to our auditors for the time being, who shall act as an expert (“Expert”) to resolve the Fee Dispute in accordance with the following principles: the Expert (a) shall investigate the Fee Dispute or matter in question in such manner as he in his sole and absolute discretion considers appropriate (b) shall afford the Parties to the Fee Dispute the opportunity to make such written or oral representations as they wish to make, subject to such reasonable time and other limits as the Expert may prescribe (c) shall have such access as he may reasonably require to the books, records and documents of the Parties for the purpose of determining the dispute (d) shall attempt to reach his determination as soon as practicable in the circumstances (e) his determination shall, in the absence of any fraud, manifest or clerical error, be final and binding on the Parties and (f), shall make a finding as to which Party shall bear the costs and charges of the Expert.

-- You shall at all times remain responsible for the operation and functionality of any features, websites, applications or other portals, content, products or services that you make available or deliver using the Services (“Client Services“).
-You are solely responsible for all activities required by or otherwise related to the development, production, delivery, updating, maintenance and promotion of the Client Services.
+- You shall at all times remain responsible for the operation and functionality of any features, websites, applications or other portals, content, products or services that you make available or deliver using the Services (“Customer Services“).
+You are solely responsible for all activities required by, or otherwise related to, the development, production, delivery, updating, maintenance and promotion of the Customer Services.
 Without limitation to the foregoing, you are solely responsible for:

-- all actions and omissions of the end-users of the Client Systems and Client Services (“End Users“);
+- all actions and omissions of the end-users of the Customer Systems and Customer Services (“End Users“);

-- the technical operation, technical support and user service matters in relation to the Client Services and taking such steps as may be necessary to maintain appropriate security, protection and backup of the Client Systems and Client Services, which may include the use of encryption technology to protect the Client Systems and Client Services from unauthorized access;
+- the technical operation, technical support and user service matters in relation to the Customer Services and taking such steps as may be necessary to maintain appropriate security, protection and backup of the Customer Systems and Customer Services, which may include the use of encryption technology to protect the Customer Systems and Customer Services from unauthorized access;

-- the content and materials related to the Client Services, including compliance of such content and materials with applicable law;
+- the content and materials related to the Customer Services, including compliance of such content and materials with applicable law;

-- the terms and conditions and fees and charges applicable to the Client Services; and
+- the terms and conditions and fees and charges applicable to the Customer Services; and

-- any claims relating to the Client Services.
+- any claims relating to the Customer Services.

-- You must promptly fix any bugs in the Client Systems and/or Client Services that cause the Services to be accessed in a manner that is not consistent with these Terms or is otherwise detrimental to the performance of the Services.
+- You must promptly fix any bugs in the Customer Systems and/or Customer Services that cause the Services to be accessed in a manner that is not consistent with these Terms or is otherwise detrimental to the performance of the Services.